Handling Pulumi Stack Outputs and Cross-Stack References in Python

 Using pulumi.Output and Type Hints

 Pulumi evaluates resource properties asynchronously.
 Direct string interpolation on pulumi.Output objects triggers deferred execution errors.
-You must declare explicit return types for all exported values.
+Declare explicit return types for all exported values.

 Use pulumi.Output[str] for scalar values and pulumi.Output[Mapping[str, Any]] for structured data.
 Strict typing prevents silent schema mutations.
 State drift occurs when downstream stacks expect a dictionary but receive a raw string.